MDaniol/mSTP/index.md

 Thats why we also want to discover a small piece of the time perception mystery.
 We would like to conduct a simple citizen science style experiment with a mobile app to discover how different people perceive the time passing.
 This website is an accompany website to mSTP App.

+Some recent papers on subjective time perception:
+- A. Yusupova et al., *Subjective perception of time in space flights and analogs*, 10.1016/j.actaastro.2022.04.016
+- EK.
+Miywaki, *Subjective Time Perception, Dopamine Signalling, and Parkinsonian Sloweness.* - 10.3389/fneur.2022.927160.
+PMID: 35899266; PMCID: PMC9311331
+- Eugene Y. Chan, Najam U. Saqib, *How Long Has It Been?
+Self-Construal and Subjective Time Perception* - https://doi.org/10.1177/01461672211016919

+mSTP project is conducted in [Analog Astronaut Training Center](https://www.astronaut.center/) in Krakow, Poland.
+We encourage you to visit their website and join the Analog Astronauts community!

+### mSTP App

+The mSTP app is currently in the process of publication at the Google Play.
+It will be available soon!
+Stay tuned!.

 ### Privacy Policy

 **Privacy Policy**